KnowEnG/GeneSet_Characterization_Pipeline/README.md

         make run_drawer
     ```

-  * Clean the running environment after you finish your tests and analysis
+  * Clean the running environment and revert the local repository to original state after you finish your tests and analysis
     ```
-        make clean_dir_recursively
+        make final_clean
     ```